catrope/mw-vue-renderer/README.md

 returns the `module.exports` value from that file.
 Files can also require other modules by calling `require( 'moduleName' )`, which returns the `module.exports` value from that module's main file.

-The main module must export a Vue component options object.
+The main module must export a Vue component options object as its `module.exports` value.
+Alternatively, it may export an object where one of the values is a Vue component options object, in which case `"exportProperty"` should be set.
+For example, if the main module makes the Vue component available as `module.exports.Foo`, you should set `"exportProperty": "Foo"`.
 The service renders that component, passing in the props and attrs, and returns the rendered HTML wrapped in an object that looks like `{ "html": "<div ...>...</div>" }`.